wagtail/wagtail/docs/topics/images.rst

 Images embedded in rich text
 ----------------------------

 The information above relates to images defined via image-specific fields in your model.
-But images can also be embedded arbitrarily in Rich Text fields by the page editor (see :ref:`rich-text`).
+However, images can also be embedded arbitrarily in Rich Text fields by the page editor (see :ref:`rich-text`).

 Images embedded in Rich Text fields can't be controlled by the template developer as easily.
 There are no image objects to work with, so the ``{% image %}`` template tag can't be used.
 Instead, editors can choose from one of a number of image "Formats" at the point of inserting images into their text.